PRADORT Rare Diseases Reference Centre

-PRADORT Rare Diseases Reference Center (Prader-Willi Syndrome and other rare forms of obesity with eating disorders)directed by Christine Poitou-BernertAn expert center in the genetics of obesity, its objective is to recognize and manage forms of obesity linked to rare diseases or genetic factors.
+- An expert centre in the genetics ofobesity, its aim is to recognise and treat forms of obesity linked to rare diseases or genetic factors.

-A specific therapeutic education program for the patient (ETP) and his entourage was recently submitted to the ARS.
-A database of phenotypes, promoted by the AP-HP has been in place since 2020 (ClinicalTrials.gov Identifier: NCT04604626).Pathologies monitored
+- A database of phenotypes, promoted by the AP-HP, has been in place since 2020 (ClinicalTrials.gov Identifier: NCT04604626).

-- Prader-Willi syndrome and other syndromic obesity
+- Prader-Willi syndrome and other syndromic obesities

 - Monogenic obesity